sympy/sympy/doc/src/modules/physics/mechanics/system.rst

    >>> O = Point('O')
    >>> system = System(O, N)

-Another option is to formulate the :class:`~System` with respect to a Newtonian body.
+Another option is to formulate the :class:`~.System` with respect to a Newtonian body.
 This can be done as follows:

    >>> ceiling = RigidBody('ceiling')